EclipseGS/AquaticAPI/README.md

 }
 ```

-**Now we see the Utils class.**
+Now we see the 'Utils' class.

-**This class provides methods for send titles, action-bars, or also disconnect to a player from server.**
+This class provides methods for send titles, action-bars, or also disconnect to a player from server.

-**Also can colorize the strings with normal colors, or gradients, solids or rainbow colors.**
+Also can colorize the strings with normal colors, or gradients, solids or rainbow colors,
-**This with the class Text, what uses methods of IridiumAPI for the colors.**
+this with the class 'Text', what uses methods of IridiumAPI for the colors.
 ```java
 @EventHandler (priority = EventPriority.HIGH)
 public void onChat(AsyncPlayerChatEvent event) {